Strategic Waivers School Systems Frequently Asked Questions (FAQ)

 What is a yearly performance target?

 As part of a district’s SWSS contract, schools that report Full-Time Equivalent (FTE) data (except local charter schools) are expected to meet a yearly performance target.
 This is an annual goal designed to show whether a school has improved over time.
 Schools can meet the yearly performance target by achieving or exceeding the target CCRPI Single Score calculated by GOSA.
 A school can also meet the yearly performance target by earning a designation of “Beating the Odds” in GOSA’s Beating the Odds analysis.
 Note that designations of “Within Expected Range” and “Below Expected Range” do not count as meeting the yearly performance target.
-An example BTO calculation is available on the BTO website.
+Anis available on the BTO website.

 How does GOSA determine whether a SWSS school meets its yearly performance target?